This article has links to products and services we love, which we may make commission from.

 The lighthouse was closed when we visited.

-Let us know if you visit, leave a comment below!
+Let us know if you visit.
+Leave a comment below!

 13. Take the Ferry to the Isle of Mull

-Have you even done a West Coast road trip if you’ve not island hopped?
+Have you even done a West Coast road trip if you’ve not island-hopped?

-There’s something absolutely magical about boarding at one destination and arriving at a new one and there are a few points around Ardnamurchan where you can sail with your vehicle or as a foot passenger to the Isle of Mull.
+There are a few points around Ardnamurchan where you can sail with your vehicle or as a foot passenger to the Isle of Mull.

-From Kilchoan you can take the 35-minute ferry ride to the colourful town of Tobermory.
+From Kilchoan, you can take the 35-minute ferry ride to the colourful town of Tobermory.

 There are public toilets and parking at the Kilchoan ferry port.

-Note: The port is not next to Kilchoan Ferry Stores, don’t assume this as we did when we went to buy ice cream while waiting on the next ferry!
+Don’t assume this, as we did when we went to buy ice cream while waiting on the next ferry!

-When on Mull you can drive south to Fionnphort and island-hop to Staffa to see the puffins and Iona, the sacred birthplace of Christianity.
+On Mull, you can drive south to Fionnphort and island-hop to Staffa to see the puffins and Iona, the sacred birthplace of Christianity.

 Here’s our guide on things to do on Mull.

 From Lochaline in Ardnamurchan, you can also sail to Fishnish on Mull.
-The journey takes around 20 minutes.

 14. Ardnamurchan Walks